 The IPP provides panel discussions and pre-departure seminars for students interested in pursuing international placements.
 The IPP also provides individual guidance for students to discuss fieldwork placements, including an evaluation of the placement upon return.
 During summer field placements, students are expected to adhere to a series of protocols set forth by the IPP, as well as any professional protocols issued by the partner organization.
 Students will share their experience by blogging during their summer placement, as well as by supporting the IPP as second-year students.

-The deadline to apply for summer 2018 is March 30th.
+The deadline to apply for summer 2019 is March 29th.
+Applications should be emailed to Dr. Steve Commins at email@example.com.

 Important note: Some internships may require knowledge of a foreign language.
 Students are encouraged to enroll in foreign language classes at UCLA to prepare for these internships.